-- Aluminum Angel Food Pan, tube pan or two 9" aluminum pan (non-stick pans will NOT work)
+- Aluminum Angel Food Pan, tube pan, or two 9" aluminum pans (non-stick pans will NOT work)

 - Cooling this cake upside down is absolutely necessary.
 So if you use a pan that's not an angel food pan, find some props to lift and hold the pans upside down.
-You cannot just turn them upside down and pace them on the counter, since the cakes will sweat and stick to the pan and potentially collapse.
+You cannot just turn them upside down and place them on the counter since the cakes will sweat and stick to the pan and potentially collapse.

 - Never grease the pan or use a non-stick pan.
 The cake needs to stick to the sides to climb up and hold there until it cools down and becomes more sturdy.